New toolkit aims to help minority mayors gain equitable access to climate change funding - NewsBreak

 New toolkit aims to help minority mayors gain equitable access to climate change funding

-WASHINGTON — More green energy upgrades could be coming to your city.
+WASHINGTON D.C. — More green energy upgrades could be coming to your city.

 Local leaders are eligible for federal funding through the Inflation Reduction Act for these projects.